Towards Acyclic Preference Evaluation of Language Models via Multiple Evaluators: Related Work

-\paragraph{Weak supervision.} The concept of weak-to-strong supervision originates from the need to leverage noisy or partial labels in machine learning tasks, enabling the development of more robust models from imperfect data~\citep{ratner2016data,zhang2023leveraging, zhang2022understanding}.
+\paragraph{Weak supervision.} The concept of weak supervision originates from the need to leverage noisy or partial labels in machine learning tasks, enabling the development of more robust models from imperfect data~\citep{zhang2023leveraging}.
 In LLMs, weak-to-strong supervision aids AI alignment by allowing weaker models to improve strong ones, enhancing performance without extensive data and supporting scalable oversight~\citep{zheng2024weak,guo2024improving,tong2024optimizing}.
-Similarly, in task-oriented LLMs, weak-to-strong learning improves LLM's ability by enabling strong models to refine their data autonomously, boosting performance without extensive high-quality input~\citep{zhang2023ecoassistant, yang2024weak}.
+Similarly, in task-oriented LLMs, weak-to-strong learning improves LLM's ability by enabling strong models to refine their data autonomously, boosting perfoArmance without extensive high-quality input~\citep{yang2024weak}.
 Through weak-to-strong supervision, LLM performance can be significantly improved by iteratively transforming low-quality labels into more reliable ones, leading to more effective model training and robust outputs~\citep{zakershahrak2024explanation,lang2024theoretical}.
+Recent work also shows weak LLMs can rival human feedback quality, enabling scalable and cost-efficient alignment~\citep{tao2024your, li2025strong}.